 another Party has requested the respondents business to investigate the issue.

-An IDNO respondent advised that they had no formalised process for handling unregistered consumers.
+An IDNO respondent advised that they had no formalised process for handling unregistered customers.

 The Working Group noted a Supplier’s response which advised that they utilise the Master Registration Agreement (MRA) Agreed Process (MAP) 04 Disconnected in Error message to solve some issues with unregistered legacy meters and another Supplier who requests for MPANs to be registered via the D0168 dataflow.

-The Working Group reviewed the dataflows involved in the registration process and discussed the proposal of whether Suppliers should put in place a list of contacts so that DNOs could refer unregistered consumers to a Supplier contact that could easily process uncommon registrations.
+The Working Group reviewed the dataflows involved in the registration process and discussed the proposal of whether Suppliers should put in place a list of contacts so that DNOs could refer unregistered customers to a Supplier contact that could easily process uncommon registrations.
 The Working Group determined that an obligation of this type would be unfair for small Suppliers and agreed that the Suppliers should determine how to process more unusual registrations internally.

 The Working Group concluded that different parties used different processes and approaches for managing and resolving unregistered customers.